 Road traffic injuries are a major public health problem and a leading cause of death and injury around the world.
-Each year nearly 1.2 million people die and millions more are injured or disabled as a result of road crashes, mostly in low-income and middle-income countries.
+Each year over 1.2 million people die and millions more are injured or disabled as a result of road crashes, mostly in low-income and middle-income countries.
 As well as creating enormous social costs for individuals, families and communities, road traffic injuries place a heavy burden on health services and economies.
 The global cost to governments due to road traffic injuries is around 3% of a countrys gross domestic product (GDP), more than the total amount that many countries recieve in development assistance per year TEST JR.

-Africa is the region with the worst death rate from road crashes, with a fatality rate of 28 deaths per 100 000 population.
-Most of those affected by road traffic crashes are people who will never be able to afford a car - pedestrians, cyclists and users of public transportation.
-In a region where 50% of the population is below the age of 16, road crashes also place a heavy burden on the continent's younger members - road crashes are the second leading cause of death for the 5 to 44 age group in African countries.
+Africa is the region with the worst death rate from road crashes, with a fatality rate of 26.6 deaths per 100 000 population.
 In Asia the problem is equally serious.
+Most of those affected by road traffic crashes are people who cannot afford a car - pedestrians, cyclists and users of public transportation.
+Road crashes also place a heavy burden on a continents younger members: road crashes are the second leading cause of death for the 5 to 44 age group in African countries, and those aged 15-44 account for half of road traffic deaths globally.

-The World Report on Road Traffic Injury Prevention, launched in 2004 jointly by the World Health Organization (WHO) and the World Bank, identified improvements in road safety management that have dramatically decreased road traffic deaths and injuries in industrialized countries that have been active in road safety.
+The World Report on Road Traffic Injury Prevention, launched jointly in 2004 by the World Health Organization (WHO) and the World Bank, identified improvements in road safety management that have dramatically decreased road traffic deaths and injuries in industrialized countries that have been active in road safety.
 The report showed that the use of seat-belts, helmets and child restraints has saved thousands of lives.
 The introduction and enforcement of appropriate speed limits, the creation of safer infrastructure, the enforcement of blood alcohol concentration limits and improvements in vehicle safety, are all interventions that have been tested and repeatedly shown to be effective.
-The World Report was the first ever comprehensive global overview of the magnitude, risk factors and impact of road traffic injuries.
-The World Report recommends practical actions to mitigate these factors and an integrated 'systems approach' to road safety improvements, using a lead agency to coordinate the development of national road safety strategies and plans.
-Following the report a number of good practice manuals have been launched for practical implementation of programmes to minimize the mentioned key risk factors.
+The World Report was the first ever comprehensive global overview of the magnitude, risk factors, and impact of road traffic injuries.
+The World Report recommends practical actions to mitigate these factors and an integrated "systems approach" to road safety improvements, using a lead agency to coordinate the development of national road safety strategies and plans.